thamil33/ScrAI/docs/Current_Focus.md

 **Actions:**
 - Design and implement `engine/simulation/perception_manager.py`.
 - Define how perceptions are generated (e.g., based on events, actor location, sensory capabilities).
-- Modify `RuntimeActor` to receive/process structured perceptions from the `PerceptionManager`.
+- Modify `ScrAIActor` to receive/process structured perceptions from the `PerceptionManager`.

 ---